Bram1903/cartel/readme.md

 # Discord Cartel Bot

-Cartel is a bot written in Python for the server CartelPvP
+Cartel is a bot written in Python for the server CartelPvP.

 ## Installation